return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     Visibility of the plane.
 This can be false even if fb!=NULL and crtc!=NULL, due to clipping.

+commit
+    Tracks the pending commit to prevent use-after-free conditions,and for async plane updates.

+    May be NULL.

 state
     backpointer to global drm_atomic_state